Jean Prosper Guivier: In London

 In the autumn of 1840, Prospère arrived in London for a season of Concerts d'Hiver at the Theatre Royal, Drury Lane, beginning on 8 October and conducted by Philippe Musard.
 Playbills advertising the forthcoming season state that this is Musard's first public appearance in England, and lists several musicians, including Prospère, who are making their English debut.
 Prospère's first advertised solo was given on 5 November, playing pieces from the opera Les Huguenots by Giacomo Meyerbeer.
 With Musard's return to Paris at the end of the season, Jullien established his residency in London, performing summer and winter seasons and extensive provincial tours throughout Great Britain almost continuously until 1859, except when he left for an extended tour of the US from February 1853 to May 1854, in which Prospère did not accompany him.
 Between Jullien's rigorous schedules, Prospère found work elsewhere, at promenade concerts and music festivals.

 The French virtuoso Jean Prospère Guivier playing a gigantic ophicleide (London, 1843).

 Jean Prosper and Louise's son Joseph Prosper was born at Louise's parents' home on Rue de Mons, Avesnes-sur-Helpe on 26 October 1842.
 Once Prospère had been established in London for about two years with regular work, he arranged for his wife and children to come to England as soon as was convenient.
 Tragically, shortly before the family could travel, three-year-old Hélèna died on 19 February 1843.
-Despite this, Prospère made appearances at the Birmingham Music Festival and the Hanover Square Rooms, performing on the colossal 'monstre' ophicleide, a sub-bass version of the instrument, and made himself available for an interview and portrait with the Illustrated London News.
+Despite this, Prospère made appearances at the Birmingham Music Festival and the Hanover Square Rooms, performing on the colossal monstre, a contrabass ophicleide, and made himself available for an interview and portrait with the Illustrated London News.
 The Guivier family's first London address may have been 1 York Street, Strand, where Henriette Marie Louise was born on 24 July 1844.

 Prospère's professional engagements included performing for Royalty, at five state balls at Buckingham Palace on 15 April 1842, 24 July 1843, 19 May 1845, 26 June 1850, and 13 June 1851 each of which were attended by around two thousand people.